 Barker dog makes owner deaf.

 When one door closes, watch your fingers.

-God never sends us a greater burden others can bear.
+God never sends a greater burden than others can bear.

-My he who kills for seventy-two virgins get seventy-six trombones.
+May he who expects seventy-two virgins get seventy-six trombones.

 One stick, two kids, three eyes.